-A historical journey with a taste of western Tokyo, which is a little different from the city center!
+A unique historical journey to western Tokyo, a little different from the city center!

 table of contents

-So, we'll introduce you to some historical sightseeing spots that you can enjoy in western Tokyo!
+Therefore, we'd like to introduce some historically rich tourist spots that you can enjoy even in western Tokyo!

 Takao-san Yakuo-in Temple

-Takao-san Yakuoin is a Shingon Buddhist temple that has been in existence since 744 (Tenpyo 16).
+Takaosan Yakuoin is a Shingon Buddhist temple that has been in operation since 744 AD.

-It has a deep history and is currently famous as one of the three main temples of the Chizan school of Shingon Buddhism, along with Naritasan Shinshoji Temple and Kawasaki Daishi Heikenji Temple.
+With a rich history, it is now famous as one of the three main temples of the Chizan branch of Shingon Buddhism, along with Naritasan Shinshoji and Kawasaki Daishi Heikenji.

-It seems that many people visit Yakuoin just for the Fire Walking Festival.
+Many people visit Yakuoin specifically to see the Fire Walking Festival.

-Although reservations are required, you can also enjoy "Shojin ryori" (vegetarian cuisine) which uses no meat or fish and is made with seasonal vegetables, so be sure to stop by when you go to Mount Takao.
+Although reservations are required, you can also enjoy "Shojin Ryori" (vegetarian Buddhist cuisine) that uses seasonal vegetables without meat or fish, so be sure to visit when you go to Mount Takao.

 INFORMATION